ctphoenix/Python-Course-Material/chapter1.md

 def in_circle(x, origin = [0]*2):
     """
-        This function determines if a two-dimensional point\n falls within the\n unit circle.
+        This function determines if a two-dimensional point falls within the unit circle.
     """
     if len(x) != 2:
         return "x is not two-dimensional!"